 Tiger Mountain State Forest

-- In cooperation with the Washington State Department of Natural Resources (DNR), we proposed, surveyed, designed, constructed, and maintain all of the bicycle legal trails, since 1990.
+In cooperation with the Washington State Department of Natural Resources (DNR), we’ve proposed, surveyed, designed, constructed, and continue to maintain all of the legal bicycle trails since 1990.

 St. Edward State Park

-- Selected by the land manager to create the proposal and develop the trail system, which is one of only a few Washington State Parks that allow mountain bicycling, 1991 to present.
+Selected by the land manager in 1991 to create the proposal and develop the park trail system.
+St Ed’s is one of a handful Washington State Parks that allow mountain bicycling.
+We continue to maintain the trails in the park.

 Moran State Park / Orcas Island

-- Participated with other lobbying groups resulting in favorable decision to re-open previously closed trails, 2002.
+Evergreen worked with other lobbying groups resulting in favorable decision to re-open previously closed trails in 2002.
+We continue to maintain the biking trails.

 I-5 Open Space Project / Colonnade Park

-- As part of I-5 Trails Coalition, the BBTC has been invited to work with the Seattle Parks Department in the development of this urban park, which will be located between the south end of Lake Union and the west edge of the Capitol Hill/Eastlake areas, 2002.
+As part of I-5 Trails Coalition, the BBTC worked with the Seattle Parks Department to design and build this urban bike park located beneath I-5 between the south end of Lake Union and the west edge of the Capitol Hill/Eastlake areas.
+The park opened to riders in 2008 and is maintained by Evergreen.

 White River Ranger District / Mt.
 Baker-Snoqualmie National Forest